 This Parent Contract is made in accordance with all Sections of this Handbook.
-Please complete and return this 2-page form to the school office no later than Wednesday, September 29th, 2021.
+Please complete and return this 2-page form to your child's teacher or the school office no later than September 30th, 2024.

 The parent(s)/guardian(s) of: